EducatedBernie/SecureFileShare/README.md

 ---

+## Blog Post

+For a detailed walkthrough of the design evolution, including the failures that led to the final architecture, see: [I Built a Dropbox Clone That Even the Server Can't Read](#) *([link to your blog post](https://medium.com/@berniem4483/i-built-a-dropbox-clone-that-even-the-server-cant-read-8599f15647c6))*

 ## Overview

 This project implements a client-side application for secure file storage and sharing.
 The system guarantees confidentiality and integrity of user data even when the storage server is completely untrusted—it can read, modify, or delete any stored data.